Julius Malema Found Guilty in Firearm Discharge Trial, EFF Leader Convicted on All 5 Counts

 Magistrate Twanet Olivier finds Malema guilty

-During lengthy proceedings, which spanned over three days, Magistrate Twanet Olivier found the Commander-in-Chief guilty on all five counts.
+During lengthy proceedings for the delivery of the judgement, which spanned over three days, Magistrate Twanet Olivier found the Commander-in-Chief guilty on all five counts.
 She also found that his bodyguard, Adriaan Snyman, was not guilty of the two charges he faced.

 Snyman was charged after he was accused of handing the weapon to Malema before the incident.
 Despite being discharged and free to go, Snyman remained in court beside Malema after the verdict was handed down.